 The modest Republic of Macedonia is not known for many big name tourist destinations.
 This meant I had to be creative with my itinerary when visiting the country in July.
 Gladly, I decided on making my way to the city of Prilep in the centre of the country.
-Prilep turned out to be a fun place to explore the local way of life, within a very rugged and scarce landscape.
+Prilep turned out to be a fun place to explore the local Macedonian way of life.
+The city also sits within a very rugged and scarce landscape which is instantly captivating.
 During my time there, I only came across a single small German tour group and not another tourist.

 The History of Prilep